wormhole-foundation/example-native-token-transfers/evm/README.md

 ```

 Configure each network to your liking (including adding/removing networks).
 We will eventually add the addresses of the deployed contracts to this file.
 Navigate back to the `evm` directory.

+Currently the per-chain `inBoundLimit` is set to zero by default.
+This means all inbound transfers will be queued by the rate limiter.
+Set this value accordingly.

 #### Deploy